asherk7/NFL-Record-Predictor/README.md

 * Receiving Yards and Touchdowns
 * Rushing Yards and Touchdowns
 * Team Win Percentage(2021)
+* Field Goal Percentage
+* Punt and Kickoff Return Yards
 * Interceptions, Sacks, Sack Yards, Fumbles

 ## Data Cleaning
 After scraping the data, I cleaned it so it would be easily usable for the model.
 The following changes were made:
 * Changed the names of some teams so that it matched with all files
 * Sorted each CSV file by team name in alphabetical order
-* Removed commas from numbers
+* Fixed number formatting

 ## Model Building
 First, I split the data into training and validation sets using train_test_split to see if the model was accurate with the data provided.

 I then used the Multiple Linear Regression and Decision Tree Regression model and evaluated them using Mean Absolute Error to find which model was the most accurate.

-The Decision Tree Regression model had an MAE(Mean Absolute Error) around 8%, while the Multiple Linear Regression model had an MAE around 15%, which lead me to using the Decision Tree Regression model since it had more than half the error rate.
+The Decision Tree Regression model had an MAE(Mean Absolute Error) around 7%, while the Multiple Linear Regression model had an MAE around 15%, which lead me to use the Decision Tree Regression model since it had less than half the error rate.

 ## Skills Learned
 * I learned how to scrape data from websites using BeautifulSoup4